tomsherman/tally/README.md

 │   │   ├── models/                      # Database ORM and schema validation models
 │   │   ├── services/
 │   │   │   ├── db.py                    # Database connection and operations
+│   │   │   ├── strava.py                # Connects with Strava to fetch user activities
 │   │   ├── utils/                       # Common helper functions
 │   │   ├── cli.py                       # Entry point for the command line tool
+│   ├── tests/                           # Unit tests for the tool
 │   ├── scripts/                         # Automate the process of installing the command line tool │   ├── templates/                       # Defines the expected file format for input files to the command line tool │   ├── data/                            # Database storage for user, team and activity data